 Amy’s past volunteer experience has been with her church and being a bell ringer for the Salvation Army.
 She also participates in cancer walks and events every year.

 Amy went to Hudson Valley Community College for two years and received an Associates Degree in Liberal Arts and then went to Siena College for 2 years and received a Bachelor’s Degree in Business Administration.
 She is a personable, community minded individual.
-Her current job at the Columbia County Chamber of Commerce has enabled her to fine tune her communication skills as she works closely with the business community.
+Her current job at the Columbia County Chamber of Commerce has enabled her to hone her communication skills as she works closely with the business community.
 In addition, her financial responsibilities at the Chamber, which is a non-profit organization has fine-tuned the skills of working within a budget.

 Amy was drawn to want to volunteer for a greater cause with the hopes of making a difference in individual’s lives during difficult times.
 Her hope is to use her abilities and talents to accomplish and contribute what she can during her time on the Board of OCC.